stucchio/Homepage/content/are_gays_or_guns_more_dangerous.md

 ## My confusion

 These calculations are pretty easy to do.
 Surely, in the wake of Orlando, someone in government or the media must have noticed these relative risk factors.
 The massive number of gay guys with HIV was unknown to me (a heterosexual with minimal interest in public health).
 But what about our policy experts?
-Surely Obama has asked the FBI director how many QUALYs gun violence costs us, and how many QUALYs gay sex costs us.
+Surely Obama has asked the FBI director how many QALYs gun violence costs us, and how many QALYs gay sex costs us.

 So how come no one is talking about this?
 Why do our politicians, the media establishment, and the rest focus all their attention on guns and completely ignore the lurking danger of gay sex?